SKI is a dynamic partnership of diverse Southern African organisations committed to securing food sovereignty in the region.

 A focus of Biowatch’s work is to create solidarity and strengthen a common voice with others working on food sovereignty and environmental justice – nationally, regionally and internationally.
 This approach contextualises our work within global struggles through regional and international networking, events and farmer exchanges.

-Biowatch is a founding partner and the project holder of the regional Seed and Knowledge Initiative (SKI), a dynamic partnership of Southern African organisations committed to securing food sovereignty in the region.
+Biowatch is a founding partner of the regional Seed and Knowledge Initiative (SKI), a dynamic partnership of Southern African organisations committed to securing food sovereignty in the region.

 SKI works with smallholder farmers to become more seed, food and nutritionally secure through agroecology, farmer-led seed systems, improved crop diversity, and the revival of local knowledge systems.